Subscribe to the Rosemont Review

 Time Dedicated

 How much time is going to be spent on creating your website?
 When it comes to designing and building websites, cost is often a good indication of the hours put into bringing your practice to life online.
-Some sites can be built by plugging your logo here and throwing your content there to fit a predetermined template or semi-customizable layout, which is quick and relatively inexpensive — but the final product and ultimate online performance reflect just that.
-It’s critical to understand that developing a custom site properly takes time, which is factored into pricing.
-Think of it as paying for the hours of effort and dedication put into your personalized website, as opposed to simply a price point for a mass-produced commodity anyone else can purchase.
+Some sites can be built by plugging your logo here and throwing your content there to fit a predetermined template or semi-customizable layout, which is quick and relatively inexpensive, but the final product and ultimate online performance reflect just that.

 Budget

-If you think a “premium custom new website” isn’t in your budget, think again — certain medical and dental web design firms, such as Rosemont Media, offer a variety of packages to help doctors and dentists obtain a new, customized, responsive website that can meet their needs while still fitting into their desired price range.
+If you think a “premium custom new website” isn’t in your budget, think again.
+Certain medical and dental web design firms, such as Rosemont Media, offer a variety of packages to help doctors and dentists obtain a new, customized, responsive website that can meet their needs while still fitting into their desired price range.

 So, which package is right for you?
 The best way to figure out how much you should be spending on a new website is to determine what’s most important to you.
 Is the goal of your site to attract new patients?
 Should your site focus on informing and educating those who visit it?
 Do you want to provide access to online forms?
 How many procedures are offered at your practice?
 Do you want your site to be extremely interactive?
 Do you want to feature videos?
 Are you hoping to establish your practice as the authority on a specific procedure?
-These are all questions that can help determine the price point for your new site.
-If you already have a price point in mind, answering these types of questions can also help you prioritize your needs and fit the most important elements into your particular budget.

 Beyond the Homepage

 The homepage of a website often steals the show, but a great design shouldn’t stop there.
-Internal landing pages are where patients will likely spend most of their time on your site, so outfitting them with memorable features — such as imagery and visual details that complement written content — goes a long way in reinforcing your brand and mirroring your commitment to an exceptional patient experience.
+Internal landing pages are where patients will likely spend most of their time on your site, so outfitting them with memorable features, such as imagery and visual details that complement written content, goes a long way in reinforcing your brand and mirroring your commitment to an exceptional patient experience.

 Mobile Readiness

 Not everyone will browse the web on desktop computers anymore.
 Though the majority of new websites are built to adjust for viewing on smaller tablet and smartphone screen sizes, this is only part of the equation.
-In addition to automatically reformatting to fit mobile devices, your site should offer a seamless user experience for streamlined mobile browsing and one-touch contact, which means not every element built into your website’s desktop version should necessarily be included on your mobile version.
-If careful thought isn’t put into what works on mobile and what doesn’t, you risk sacrificing mobile compatibility, user-friendliness, or both.
+In addition to automatically reformatting to fit mobile devices, your site should offer a seamless user experience for streamlined mobile browsing and one-touch contact.

 Technology & SEO